 Featured in our 2nd and 5th-grade curriculum

-At the age of 19, Judith Leyster was already being described as an active artist.
+At the age of 19, Judith Leyster was already an active artist.
 She became so professionally successful that five years later in 1633, she was admitted to St. Luke’s Guild of Haarlem, becoming the first woman on record to join the prestigious artists’ guild.
 And it’s no wonder: her lively portraits and paintings display a skill that rivals, if not excels, that of her contemporary Frans Hals.

 Featured in our new 1st-2nd-grade curriculum